leebebeto/photo-labeler/README.md

 </p>
 <p>
-- You must extract the feature vectors of images at first trial using the codes at route.py line 45 ~ 66, Please use image feature vectors as a saved pickle file. </p>
+- You must extract the feature vectors of images at first trial using the codes at route.py line 45 ~ 66, Please use image feature vectors from a saved pickle file. </p>